quarkus-qe/quarkus-openshift-test-suite/README.md

 - To be able to customize URL path for route awaiting.
 - To be able to cleanup the project before running the test.
   Could be just a simple annotation `@CleanupProject` added on the test class.
-- To be able to run tests in an ephemeral namespace.
-  That would probably imply `@CleanupProject` (see above) for each test.
 - To be able to inject more resources automatically.
   For example, `URI` or `URL` of the application, or the OpenShift objects corresponding to the application (such as `DeploymentConfig`, `Service`, `Route`, or even `Pod` if there's only one).
 - To be able to configure the connection to OpenShift cluster (that is, how `OpenShiftClient` is created).